 - Foam is easily machined or CNC-milled without creating static

-- Contains no glass-bead or glass fiber fillers to compromise foam strength or damage cutting tools
+- Most formulations contain no glass-bead or glass fiber fillers to compromise foam strength or damage cutting tools

 - Dimensionally stable – sheets do not warp, twist or bow